Michelleoc/pands-project/README.md

 The pair plot is used to figure out a distribution of single variables and the relationship between two variables.
 If the pair plot is given a solution for that as a clear understanding of each flower sets at a single graph.
-Each flower scatters plots represented in different colors.
+Each iris species scatters plots are represented in different colors.
+The 'hue' option allows a variable that determines the colour of the plot elements, in this case it is species that drives the different colours on the visual.

 For each pair of attributes, we can use a scatter plot to visualize their joint distribution
     sns.pairplot(iris_df, hue="species", diag_kind="kde")